metacpan/metacpan-cpan-extracted/distros/R/Redis-Cluster-Fast/deps/hiredis-cluster/README.md

 reply = redisClusterCommandToNode(clustercontext, node, "DBSIZE");
 ```

-The function handles printf like arguments similar to `redisClusterCommand()`, but will
+This function handles printf like arguments similar to `redisClusterCommand()`, but will
 only attempt to send the command to the given node and will not perform redirects or retries.

+If the command times out or the connection to the node fails, a slotmap update
+is scheduled to be performed when the next command is sent.
+`redisClusterCommandToNode` also performs a slotmap update if it has previously
+been scheduled.

 ### Teardown